bugby/bugby/README.md

 * Rich wildcard and pattern API
 * The definition of more than 90% of existing Findbugs and PMD rules written using the API
 * A Maven plugin to easily execute the rules on an existing project
-* A strategy to easily provide rules with a Maven library
+* A mechanism to easily provide new rules along with a Maven library

-The idea is to provide all this by the **end of 2015**.
+The plan is to provide all this by the **end of 2015**.

-Once this is done, you should normally safely replace your Findbugs and PMD rules.
+Once this is done, you should normally safely replace your Findbugs and PMD rules with Bugby rules.
 And then start adding new rules like creating future-proof unit tests.

 Read below details about these ideas.